 Language and light romance.

 Chapter Two – A Home No More

-Fiona walked to the cemetery, each grave marked by a cross made from the white picket fences of Sanctuary Hills.
+Fiona walked to the cemetery with its crosses made from the white picket fences of Sanctuary Hills.
 She read the painted names.

 Herbert and Cordelia Able.
 Mr. & Mrs. Callahan.
 Andy and Maria Whitfield.
 Gino DiPietro.
 Cindy Cofran and her parents, Gordon and Angela.
-Mr. Russell.
+Jim Russell.